Dvlv/blog/blog-beginner-silverblue.md

 #### 3.3.2 When should I use a Toolbox?

-Tools which have a specific use-case with a small scope, such as versions of `npm` or `rustc` specific to a particular programming project, are good candidates for beign installed in a Toolbox.
+Tools which have a specific use-case with a small scope, such as versions of `npm` or `rustc` specific to a particular programming project, are good candidates for being installed in a Toolbox.

 Graphical applications which are not available as Flatpaks and will not layer with `rpm-ostree` for any reason (which sometimes happens with proprietary tools) could also be installed in a Toolbox.
 See the later section for tips on adding toolbox-installed applications to the system menu.